S-P-A-N-N-E-R-S/HandbookWebsite/docs/ui.md

     [![Analysis Tab](img/main_window_analysis.png)](https://project2.informatik.uni-osnabrueck.de/spanners/img/main_window_analysis.png){:target="_blank"}
 </a>

 On the _Parameters tab_ you can specify the analysis and the corresponding analysis parameters.
 The _Log tab_ provides logging information.
 After clicking the `Run job` button, your data will be sent to the server, where the analysis will be performed.
 As explained in the chapter on [generating your own handlers](handlers.md), analyses can be added.
-The following analyses are provided by default:
+This tab provides several analyses by default.
+The analysis categories and some important analyses are described below:

 <!--Zitation???-->
+- __Spanner:__ The spanner category includes spanner algorithms that preserve the distances of all nodes in the graph up to a certain additive or multiplicative factor.
+The factor is typically called stretch factor.
+The provided algorithms guarantee different spanner characteristic like fault-tolerance, minimum cost and roundtrip.
+- __Geospanner:__ The geospanner category comprises spanner algorithms that leverage the characteristics of the metric space to increase the calculation speed.
+Geospanner algorithms can be seen as a special case of spanner algorithms.
+These algorithms only use the nodes of the graph and imply a complete graph due to the metric space.
+- __Utils__: The utils category contains analyses for calculating specific graph characteristics, such as the fragility or the girth of a graph.
 - __Greedy Spanner:__ The greedy spanner analysis calculates a \((2k-1)\)-spanner of a given graph using the basic greedy \((2k-1)\)-spanner algorithm by Althöfer et al., 2007.
 The multiplicative spanner is constructed by greedily adding edges.
 The algorithm takes an undirected weighted graph, its edge costs and a stretch factor \(\geq 1\) for the multiplicative distortion function as input.
 - __Berman Spanner:__ The Berman spanner analysis calculates a \(k\)-spanner with an approximation ratio of \(\mathcal{O}(n^{1/2}\log n)\) based on Berman et. al., 2013.
 The analysis takes a simple connected graph, the edge costs of the graph and a stretch factor \(\geq 1\) for the multiplicative distortion function as input.
-- __Convex Hull:__ This analysis determines the convex hull of the selected graph and delivers the convex hull as a graph.
 - __Dijkstra:__ The Dijkstra analysis performs Dijkstra's single source shortest path algorithm on the given graph.
 The analysis takes a graph with positive edge weights, the graph's edge costs and a start node as input.
 The resulting graph contains all shortest paths starting from the start node.
+- __Kruskal's Algorithm:__ This analysis uses Kruskal's algorithm to find the minimum spanning tree of a given graph.
+- __Simplification:__ The simplification analysis simplifies a given graph by removing degree two nodes and adding an edge between their two adjacent nodes.

 ### Benchmarks Tab
 The Benchmark System gives you the possibility to execute experiments using the graphs you created.
 For more details, see the [Testing Your Results chapter](testing.md).

 ### OGDF Jobs Tab
 As mentioned above, in the _OGDF jobs tab_ you can view the status of your running jobs and fetch the results of your successfully completed jobs from the server.
-In addition, you can cancel jobs, restart them and fetch the original graph of the analysis from the server.
+In addition, you can abort jobs, delete them and fetch the original graph of the analysis from the server.
 The tab is displayed below:

 <center>
     [![Main Window Jobs](img/main_window_jobs.png)](https://project2.informatik.uni-osnabrueck.de/spanners/img/main_window_jobs.png){:target="_blank"}
 </center>

 ### Options tab
-The _Options tab_ is shown below and allows to specify general settings for the plugin.
-You can specify server settings, like host or port and authentication settings, like username or password.
+The _Options tab_ is shown below and allows you to specify general settings for the plugin.
+You can specify server settings, like host or port and authentication settings.
+In the authentication settings, you can create a new user on the server or log in to the server by specifying a username and a password.
 After confirming the `Save` button, the settings will be persistently saved in QGIS.
 The following server settings can be set:

 <center>
     [![Main Window Jobs](img/main_window_options.png)](https://project2.informatik.uni-osnabrueck.de/spanners/img/main_window_options.png){:target="blank"}